nkshah2/react-native-carousel/README.md

 #### NOTE: By default paging is enabled on the carousel for a smooth experience, there is no way to turn it off for now.

 ## Known Bugs
-* The view pager icon selection jumps between current and previous values during rendering.
+* The view pager icon selection jumps between current and previous values during multiple renders.